Skip to main content

 Panqueques con Dulce de Leche

-Thin crepes filled with dulce de leche, rolled or folded, often topped with whipped cream or ice cream.
-Argentine comfort dessert found in cafés and home kitchens nationwide.
+Thin crepes filled with dulce de leche, then rolled or folded and sometimes topped with whipped cream or ice cream.
+You'll find them in cafés and home kitchens across the country.

 vegetarianContains: WheatContains: DairyContains: Eggs